Legal Information and Claims

 Plaza de Santa Bárbara, 2, 28004 – Madrid

-You can also download the standard form for wording customer complaints and claims at the following link: https://tramita.comunidad.madrid/denuncias-reclamaciones-recursos/reclamaciones-denuncias-consumo.
+You can also download and submit the complaint forms via the following link: https://tramita.comunidad.madrid/denuncias-reclamaciones-recursos/reclamaciones-denuncias-consumo.

-In accordance with the provisions of Regulation (EU) No 524/2013 of the European Parliament and of the Council of 21 May 2013 on the online resolution of consumer disputes, a link provided by the European Commission to the platform for the online resolution of consumer disputes by the customers can be used to resolve any discrepancies or disputes regarding services rendered online: http://ec.europa.eu/odr.
+In accordance with the provisions of Regulation (EU) No. 524/2013 of the European Parliament and of the Council of 21 May 2013, on the resolution of online consumer disputes, you can choose to resolve any dispute or discrepancy regarding the services provided by accessing the online dispute resolution platform of the European Commission here: http://ec.europa.eu/odr.